 Data derived from the external DIMES dataset is posted here as a reference for future analysis in hyperbolic embedding of the Internet AS-level topology.

-To increase our fundamental understanding of the laws of evolution of large scale networks, we build and analyze models for Internet topology evolution.
-We attempt to not only faithfully reproduce observed data, but also to develop sound methodologies for evaluating and validating various classes of formal network growth models.
+To increase our understanding of the evolution of large scale networks, we build and analyze models for Internet topology evolution.
+We attempt to faithfully reproduce observed data and develop methodologies for evaluating and validating various classes of formal network growth models.

-Internet traffic classification gains continuous attentions while many applications emerge on the Internet with obfuscation techniques.
-Related papers tend to try to classify whatever traffic samples a researcher can find, with no systematic integration of results.
+Internet traffic classification gains continuous attention.
+Related papers tend to try to classify whatever traffic samples with no systematic integration of results.
 To fill this gap, we have created a structured taxonomy of traffic classification papers and their data sets.
-Furthermore, we hope to reveal issues and challenges in traffic classification.

 CAIDA’s Internet policy research tries to address the issues of economics, ownership, and trust which create obstacles to progress on most of the top problems of the Internet.